Conquerix/wirenix/README.md

 # Integrations:
 By default, WireNix supports setting wireguard keypairs with [agenix-rekey](https://github.com/oddlama/agenix-rekey).
-WireNix also supports networkd, network manager, and the nixos static network configuration (default).
+WireNix also supports using either networkd or the nixos static network configuration (default).

 Using networkd: